peon-pasado/do-panic/_posts/2022-3-6-icpcMasters.md

 ## Solution

 To solve this problem we can just brute force each possible rotation and flip of the pattern and then check if the image fits or not using naive pattern searching.
-Since there will be a small number of different configurations, then it will fit in the time limit.
+Since there will be a small number of different configurations, it will fit in the time limit.

 # [Problem J - Jaime's Room](https://raw.githubusercontent.com/peon-pasado/do-panic/master/codes/J.cpp)